isaacnmm/pestpolicy-hugo2XX/content/posts/best-4-wheeler-for-12-year-old/index.md

 ###  3. What ATV Riding Gear is Appropriate?

-It crucial that ATV riders wear appropriate [ATV protective gear](https://svia.org/protective-gear-for-your-atv/).
-These may include helmets, gloves, over-the-ankle boots, full-length pants, and a long-sleeved jacket or shirt.
+It crucial that ATV riders wear appropriate [ATV protective gear](https://svia.org/protective-gear-for-your-atv/).These may include helmets, gloves, over-the-ankle boots, full-length pants, and a long-sleeved jacket or shirt.

 Ensure your child has the required protective wear before going out for a ride.
 All these gears will keep the rider safe in case of any accidents.